Zaid-Parkar/Zaid-parkar/README.md

 # 💫 About Me:
-I'm Zaid Parkar, a second-year engineering undergrad from Mumbai.
+I'm Zaid Parkar, a third-year engineering undergrad from Mumbai.
 I've interned as a frontend web developer at Workset Startup and participated in hackathons like Smart India and Geeks for Geeks.
 At GDSC, I'm a Video Editing Lead, Web Development Facilitator, and Open Source Manager.
 I've also participated in tech events and worked with HTML, CSS, JS, PHP, C, and C++.
 I created a project for DYPHub that solved a real-life problem at our university.
 Currently learning backend web dev, data structures, and algorithms.
 Always eager to learn and contribute to the tech community.

 ## 🌐 Socials: